networknt/light-doc/content/en/service/oauth/authenticator/default-auth.md

 ### Authentication

 The authentication logic is very simple, it first checks if the passed in Credential is an instance of LightPasswordCredential.
-If yes, then try to match the password with the users' cache which is mapped to the user service of light-oauth2.
+If yes, then it tries to match the password with the users' cache which is mapped to the user service of light-oauth2.

 If the passed in Credential is an instance of LightGSSContextCredential, then it has been authenticated by Kerberos/SPNEGO.